LoopKit/looptips/docs/how-to/high-bg.md

 ## Fake Carbohydrates

 Some people use "fake" carbohydrate entries to push Loop to be more aggressive with correcting a high blood glucose.
 This can be effective for hyperglycemia due to short term causes, but is not the recommended way of repeatedly dealing with high blood glucose.
-If you find yourself reguarly using fake carbohydrates often, you may want to consider whether one of your underlying settings needs adjusting.
+If you find yourself regularly using fake carbohydrates often, you may want to consider whether one of your underlying settings needs adjusting.

 ## Prime insulin